rexdouglass/TIGR/README.md

 On January 23, Wuhan, China restricted all nonessential domestic travel.

-Any example back to December 1, 2019 welcome!
+Any example back to December 1, 2019

 ## Step 2: Find an online news article that documents that restriction